Last Updated on August 21, 2023 by The ZenMaid Team

 - Do you see this every time we clean for you?

-Keep the conversation positive to get them to lower their defenses.
+Keep the conversation positive to get them to lower their defences.
 Some supportive things you can say include:

 - I really want to make sure I’m understanding everything correctly.